xrdocs/cloud-scale-networking/_tutorials/2018-04-03-netflow-on-ncs5500-test-results.md

 When not mentioned otherwise, these tests are executed on 36x100G-A-SE line cards running IOS XR 6.3.15.
 The card is fully wired to 100G ports (connected to a testing device able to push line rate traffic over each interface).
 In some specific tests, we will use a full loaded chassis (16-slots) and here we will use a "snake" configuration where each port is looped to another one to re-inject traffic and load the chassis without requiring 574x 100G testing ports.

+The tests have been carried out configuring Neflow v9 on physical but also bundle interfaces.
+To make the test more realistic, we added URPF v4 and v6 to the interface configuration, dampening, and ingress v4 and v6 ACLs too.

 Let's get started...

 ### Impact of the packet size